OmerDolev/omerdolev.github.io/_posts/2020-12-11-low-and-high-level-runtimes.md

 Let's have a short dive into the world of container runtimes, talking about low-level and high-level runtimes (which from now will be referred to as low-level runtimes and high-level runtimes).
-One of the most common low-level container runtimes is [runc](https://github.com/opencontainers/runc) (which by the way, is written in GoLang).

 As mentioned in the previous post, conatiners (in Linux of course) are implemented by Linux namespaces and cgroups.
 Namespaces help you virtualize the environment while cgroups helps you limit resources consumed by a process.
 The main responsibility of the low-level runtimes is the creation and